KVIA-TV: Subchannels

-The station's digital channel is multiplexed:
+KVIA-TV's transmitter is located atop the Franklin Mountains.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KVIA-TV shut down its analog signal, over VHF channel 7, at 12:30 p.m. on June 12, 2009, the official date in which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
+KVIA-TV shut down its analog signal, over VHF channel 7, at 12:30 p.m. on June 12, 2009, the official date on which full-power television in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 17 to VHF channel 7 for post-transition operations.
 Due to reports of reception issues with its signal, KVIA was granted permission by the Federal Communications Commission to operate a secondary signal on its former UHF digital channel 17 under special temporary authorization on July 23, 2009.
 Tests were conducted of signal strength from the VHF and UHF transmitters.
 KVIA later filed a petition to the FCC to permanently operate its digital signal exclusively on UHF channel 17, which the commission approved in 2011.
 The license to operate on channel 17 was issued on October 10, 2014.